 Phone: + 353 01 882 6550

 6. Find the perfect pint at Guinness

 If you have an eye for the perfect pint, the Guinness Storehouse is an experience of a lifetime.
 This seven-story building stands proudly as the home of the most famous beer in the whole world.
-Today, tourists can now learn its history and enjoy the best Irish cuisine.
+Today, tourists can now learn its history and enjoy one of the best Irish drinks.
 Every floor holds exciting surprises for everyone.

 7. Explore Glenveagh National Park

 Glenveagh National Park is one of Donegal’s treasures and Ireland’s second largest national park.
 The park is located 15 kilometers west of Letterkenny.
 It unfolds across 16,500 hectares of heathland, forest and bare mountain slopes around the amazing Lough Veagh.
 It is known for Glenveagh Castle and Glenveagh valley – one of the most beautiful landscapes in Ireland and the national park is one of the ideal places to do some hiking in Ireland in November.

 The visitor center is open from 9 am to 5 pm.
 The park is open from dawn till dusk.
 The castle tour is from 9 am to 5 pm but limited during off-peak and winter season.
 To verify the schedule, click here

 Admission fee is free for the park.
 But individual attraction such as the castle has an entrance fee.

 For the castle tour admission fees: Adult Castle Ticket €7.00 | Concession Castle Ticket €5.00 | Family Castle Ticket €15.00